The road to Thrumshing La isn't an easy one

 Thrumshing La is a high mountain pass at an elevation of 3.752m (12,309ft) above the sea level, located in the Lhuntse District of Bhutan.
 It’s one of the highest mountain roads of the country.

-The road to the summit, also known as Thrumshingla Pass and Donga Pass, is asphalted in very bad conditions (even grael sections) and pretty steep, with hundreds of turns.
-There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
-It lies completely in the Thrumshing La National Park.
+The road to the summit, also known as Thrumshingla Pass and Donga Pass, is asphalted in very bad conditions (even gravel sections) and pretty steep, with hundreds of turns.
+It lies completely within the Thrumshing La National Park.
 The downhill to the east is unbelievable: 3.150m the road drops.
 Especially the last 40km are very spectacular where the road goes through dense forrest with monkeys and lots of other exotic voices.

 The road is very narrow.
-It’s called Bumthang - Ura Highway.
-The road was built in the 1990’s.
-It is not recommended if your passengers are prone to car sickness.
-A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.
+It’s called Bumthang-Ura Highway.
+It was built in the 1990’s.
 The pass separates Bumthang and Lhuentse Districts and forms the watershed between Raidāk and Manas River systems.
 The journey offers superb views.
 It’s definitely worth it.
 A drive not to be missed!